Sea Venture: Voyage, the storm, and loss in Bermuda

 Whilst still being driven before the storm, the only choice was to try and pick a route through the offshore reefs.
 About 0.5–0.75 mi from shore, the ship became wedged in a V-shaped gap in the reefs (in what later was named Sea Venture Shoals).
-The worst of the weather now passed.
-(Note: When Hurricane Dean struck Bermuda in 1989, as the storm eased, the sea in the vicinity of the Sea Venture wreck became calm very quickly, apparently replicating the conditions that enabled the survivors of the wreck to get ashore safely in the ship's boats.)
-This allowed 140 men and 10 women (who mostly could not swim), and one dog, to be taken ashore in boats.
+The worst of the weather now passed, (Note: When Hurricane Dean struck Bermuda in 1989, as the storm eased, the sea in the vicinity of the Sea Venture wreck became calm very quickly, apparently replicating the conditions that enabled the survivors of the wreck to get ashore safely in the ship's boats.) allowing 140 men and 10 women (most of whom could not swim), and one dog, to be taken ashore in boats.
 (Note: The total number of human passengers and crew is variously given as 150, though the account of survivor William Strachey appears to list 153: "In it were two Knights, Sir Thomas Gates, Knight Gouernor of the English Forces and Colonie there : and Sir George Summers Knight, Admirall of the Seas.
 Her Captaine was Christopher Newport, Passengers and Mariners, shee had beside (which came all safe to Land) one hundred and fiftie".)
 The passengers and crew ferried to the beach at Gates' Bay, St. George's Island.